Lying Jim Townsend

 James William Emery Townsend (c.
-1838–1900), more commonly known as Lying Jim, was the original of Bret Harte’s “Truthful James,” the source of Mark Twain’s Jumping Frog story, and much more.
-Some scholars say Townsend “was one of the most talented and notorious liars of the Comstock....”
+1838–1900), more commonly known as Lying Jim, was the inspiration for Bret Harte’s “Truthful James”, the source of Mark Twain’s Jumping Frog story, and much more.
+Some scholars rate Townsend as “one of the most talented and notorious liars of the Comstock....”
 He was a member of the Sagebrush School of writers.